MichaIng/DietPi-Docs/docs/software/media.md

     If you have Raspotify installed you can use it as an input source.

     Add the following config under `[stream]`.
-The `name` is the name as it will appear to snapcast clients here I have called it `mySpotify`.
+The `name` is the name as it will appear to Snapcast clients here I have called it `mySpotify`.
 The `devicename` is the name that will be shown when connecting in Spotify.
 Check the Snapcast server docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#librespot>.
 I have disabled the audio cache to protect the SD card.

     ```
     source = librespot:///usr/bin/librespot?name=mySpotify&devicename=SnapcastSpotify&disable_audio_cache=true